Isabelo de los Reyes: Later years and death

-In 1912 at the age of 48, de los Reyes was elected a councilor of the City of Manila, and began his political career.
-Winning re-election, he served as councilor until 1919.
+In 1912 at the age of 48, de los Reyes was elected a board member (councilor) of Manila, and began his political career.
+Winning re-election, he served until 1919.
 He ran as a candidate for the labor-based group called the Union Reformista.
-As councilor, he worked on social welfare ordinances, pushed for "Filipinization" of the civil service, and filed resolutions urging immediate and absolute independence of the Philippines.
+As board member, he worked on social welfare ordinances, pushed for "Filipinization" of the civil service, and filed resolutions urging immediate and absolute independence of the Philippines.

 De los Reyes also met and married María Lim, a mestiza de sangley from Tondo.
 They married in the independent Aglipayan Church, which de los Reyes had helped found.
 She would eventually die in childbirth in 1923.
 As she was dying, she asked de los Reyes that they be married in the Roman Catholic rite, to which he agreed.

-Beginning his campaign for the senate in 1922, in 1923, de los Reyes won a Senate seat in an election against Elpidio Quirino to represent the First Senatorial District.
+Beginning his campaign for the senate in 1921, in 1922, de los Reyes won a Senate seat in an election serving alongside Santiago Fonacier, and later with Elpidio Quirino, to represent the First Senatorial District.
 As senator, he brokered projects, appointments, and other forms of patronage for his constituents.
 He was known for crying out "Enough of this nonsense!" whenever he was exasperated with debates on the Senate floor.

-De los Reyes retired from politics after a stroke left him paralyzed and bedridden on June 5, 1929.
+De los Reyes suffered a stroke which left him paralyzed and bedridden on June 5, 1929.
+He retired from politics after a short stint as appointive vice mayor of Manila from 1930 to 1931.
 He devoted his time to compiling Aglipayan texts and largely slipped out of public notice.
-A frail de los Reyes' last foray into politics was when he ran in the 1935 elections, losing badly.
+A frail de los Reyes' last foray into politics was when he ran in the 1935 Philippine legislative elections, losing badly.

-De los Reyes died on October 10, 1938, in a Manila hospital leaving behind 15 of his children.
+De los Reyes died on October 10, 1938, in a Manila hospital leaving behind 15 of his remaining and surviving children.
 A legal battle between his children regarding his custody ensued during the last years of his life.
-De los Reyes executed a document of retraction from his Aglipayan faith on September 14, 1936, two years before his death, as attested by some of his Roman Catholic daughters, although the authenticity was vehemently contested by other family members asserting that de los Reyes no longer had full control of his faculties that time.
-It is still debated whether he retracted his Aglipayan beliefs and died a Catholic up to this day.
+De los Reyes executed a document of retraction from his Aglipayan faith on September 14, 1936, two years before his death, as attested by some of his Roman Catholic daughters, although the authenticity of the so-called metanoia was vehemently contested by other family members asserting that de los Reyes no longer had full control of his faculties that time due to deteriorating health and old age.
+It is not known whether he retracted his Aglipayan beliefs and died a Catholic.
 He had both funeral blessings from Gregorio Aglipay at the Funeraria Nacional, Manila and then according to Roman Catholic rites at the San Sebastian Church, Manila.
-His body was initially interred at the Manila North Cemetery before being transferred to the former location of the Iglesia Filipina Independiente National Cathedral in Tondo, Manila in 1944.
-However, after the World War II, his remains were permanently transferred to the María Clara Parish Church of the Iglesia Filipina Independiente in Sta.
-Cruz, Manila, on order of his son, Isabelo Jr.
+His body was initially interred at the Manila North Cemetery before being transferred to the former location of the Iglesia Filipina Independiente National Cathedral in Tondo, Manila in 1944, on order of his son, Isabelo Jr. However, after the World War II, his remains were permanently transferred to the María Clara Parish Church of the Iglesia Filipina Independiente in Sta.
+Cruz, Manila.

+The Isabelo de los Reyes Elementary School in Tondo, Manila was named after his honor.